clarionut/Euclidean_Rhythms/README.md

 a Nano, has buffering on the outputs for protection and to give higher voltage triggers, and has additional circuitry for the probability controls & manual step button.

 Please note that I built this module using stripboard rather than a PCB.
-The KiCad files and Gerbers are for my proposed PCB layout, but bear in mind that
-***I have not built the circuit using these files***.
-Please check carefully to ensure you're happy with them before use!
+The KiCad files and Gerbers have been used to build an [SPI version of Hagiwo's 6-channel trigger sequencer](https://github.com/clarionut/6-channel-trg-sequencer) so the PCB layout has now been verified apart from the probability CV input section.